 Lung being extracted.

-For histology, carefully insert a 20 Gauge catheter to inflate the lungs up to 25 centimeters with formalin solution [1].
+Alternatively, if the lung is being used for histology, carefully insert a 20 Gauge catheter to inflate the lungs up to 25 centimeters with formalin solution [1].
 Once the lungs are insufflated, pass a 3.0 (three-oh) suture string about 5 centimeters long underneath the trachea [2], and tie it firmly twice to ensure the formalin stays in the lung tissue [3].

 Talent inflating the lung with formalin.